jdeath/CheckRoyalCaribbeanPrice/README.md

     enabled: true          # Set to false to temporarily disable this item
     currency: "GBP"        # Optional currency code, defaults to "USD" if not set
     guestAgeString: "child" # "infant", "child", "adult" are only options.
 Optional, defaults to "adult" if not set.
     reservations: ['XXXXXXX', 'YYYYYYY'] # Optional.
-Check watchlist only for these reservations.
+Check watchlist only for these reservation numbers.
 If not present, defaults to check all reservations
   - name: "Premium WiFi 2 Device Package"
     prefix: "pt_internet"
     product: "33F1"